HR departments are key in any company but can get slowed down by routine tasks. The trend now is to use automation for these tasks.

 This is another area where automation can help increase efficiency and provide a better learning experience.

-To automate L&D, micro-learning content reaches learners in the flow of work.
+Micro-learning content reaches learners in the flow of work.
 That means if they're working in a Slack channel, they'll receive a reminder to complete their daily learning, which could be as simple and fun as an interactive quiz.

 - Performance management: Automating the performance review process identifies areas where employees struggle, allowing you to address them early.